 Over the last few years, the BC government has been attempting to build an LNG dream of posterity but this has proven to be a dream.
 Where natural gas has been tapped there are many problems, quite serious problems, fracking has been the most widely used process to get this product out of the ground and this has seriously damaged existing ground water supplies, some people can light the water that comes out of their taps on fire.
 This is not good.
 But now there are many other countries that have already set up huge LNG projects and they are beginning to go under as getting this product out of the ground is expensive and the price has dropped severely with a glut on the market.

-Now on the coast of BC we are seeing more people employed in the tourism business than in any other sector and this is a good thing.
-BC coastal tourism focuses on wilderness adventures, and promoting the super natural wonder that makes up our coast.
+Now in the Pacific Northwest we are seeing more people employed in the tourism business than in any other sector and this is a good thing.
+Coastal tourism focuses on wilderness adventures, and promoting the super natural wonder that makes up our coast.
 Our flora, fauna, and local first nations culture are the primary attractions.
 Responsible eco tourism must minimize the adverse effects of human impact on our natural environment, while at the same time promoting its wonder and beauty.
 We are doing just that and on a grand scale, every village, town and city on the coast is fully involved in this and there are so many adventures awaiting those who come to enjoy our coastal areas natural world.

 Tourism is flourishing rapidly throughout the region.
 Tourists themselves are evolving, as nature, heritage, and outdoor recreational destinations gain more prominence for them.
 This presents both a challenge & an opportunity for both government and private operators.
 Eco tourism must benefit local populations economically & culturally, in order to secure incentives to protect the natural resources that create these attractions in the first place.
 The coastal communities are getting this, we realize that old growth forests, remote lakes and rivers, salmon, bears and whales are all very marketable to the world, but not resources to be harvested once, but as attractions that can be sold as tourism adventures over and over.
 The tourists are arriving in large numbers to view what we can offer and it continues to draw more of them to our coast every year.